-Global sea surface temperature, updated to November 2020
+Global sea surface temperature, updated to May 2021

-Sea surface temperature anomaly on 24 November 2020.
+Sea surface temperature anomaly on 25 May 2021.
 Map source: Plymouth State Weather Center.
 Reference period: 1977-1991.

 Because of the large surface areas near Equator, the temperature of the surface water in these regions is especially important for the global atmospheric temperature (p.
 6-8).
-In fact, no less than 50% of planet Earth's surface area is located within 30°N and 30°S. Now, relatively warm surface water is mainly found in the northern hemisphere.
+In fact, no less than 50% of planet Earth's surface area is located within 30°N and 30°S.

 A mixture of relatively warm and cold water dominates much of the ocean surface, but with notable differences from month to month.
 All such ocean surface temperature changes will be influencing global air temperatures in the months to come.
-At the moment a new La Niña episode is playing out in the Pacific Ocean (see p.
+Now a cold new La Niña episode is playing out in the Pacific Ocean (see p.
 24).
+In contrast, relatively warm surface water is found two bands in both hemispheres, centred around 30°N and 30°S, respectively.